Free Beer Entices Two Guys To Stay In Hurricane Florence’s Path

 Even with 11 beers to choose from, Grady plans to stick with IPA.
 There’s been no word on Alston’s beer of choice.

-According to USA Today, the brewery’s temporary caretakers are far from the only people not to evacuate from the Wilmington area.
+According to USA Today, the brewery’s temporary caretakers are far from the only people failing to evacuate from the Wilmington area.
 Jon Wright, who worked as a firefighter for 42 years, has opted to stay.
 Wright said that he’s “not going to panic” and reasoned that “it is what it is.
 We live in a wonderful place, but that’s the cost of living here.”

-After Hurricane Florence eventually passes, Grady and Alston will have a very important question to answer: how many beers did they manage to drink?
+After Hurricane Florence eventually passes, Grady and Alston will have a very important question to answer — how many beers did they manage to drink?